 Static electricity has proven to be a constant danger to our electronic devices.
+Here in Wichita, it’s especially an issue during dry Kansas winters.
 Many electronic items today can store thousands of volts in electrostatic charges, yet it only takes 25 electrostatic volts to damage an electric circuit.
 Here are a few ways to keep your electronics safe from static electricity.

 What is Static Electricity?